Install Minikube on Oracle Linux

 Objectives

-• Download & install Minikube and Podman on Oracle Linux
+• Download & install minikube

-• Configure Minikube to use the podman driver
+• Configure minikube to use the podman driver

 Prerequisites